Afenar/AfenarUI/README.md

 string from this GitHub.
 Wait for about 10 seconds, press "import" somewhere on your dekstop, so that's it ^_^.

 Importation Process:
-For Excample, you would like to choose a Shadow Prirest.
+For Excample, you would like to choose a Shadow Priest.
 - Enter "PriestUI".
 - Copy all the groupes in this Main folder(no exceptions):
  	- Priest_CC(All CC and PvP dmg abilities for Priest Class)